 Reasons You Might See a Faint Line on a Home Pregnancy Test

-Reading tests results after manufacturer's recommended time.
 A faint positive test result may occur if you read the pregnancy test after the manufacturer's recommended time.
-Some pregnancy tests will continue to react to urine and produce a false positve result if read after recommended time period.
+Some pregnancy tests will continue to react to urine and produce a false positive result if read after the recommended time period.

 If you have a faint line on a pregnancy test, and you are not sure of the results, retest or consult your doctor for more information.
 If you have a missed period, consult your doctor.